** For information on getting started with the Dribl app please look here. **

 • The Football Canterbury Fixtures Committee shall then decide the outcome of the match

-Match Official Payments (Updated for 2024 season)
+Match Official Payments (Not applicable to 2024 season)

 Match Official Signature Sheet – this is the form that needs to be downloaded and filled in at every game.